NERSC/buildtest-nersc/README.md

 ## Integrations

-This project has integration with Slack to notify CI builds to [buildtest Slack](https://hpcbuildtest.slack.com) at **#cori-testsuite** workspace.
+This project has integration with Slack to notify CI builds to [buildtest Slack](https://hpcbuildtest.slack.com) at **#buildtest-nersc** workspace.
 The integrations can be found at https://software.nersc.gov/NERSC/buildtest-nersc/-/settings/integrations.

 This project has setup a push mirror to https://github.com/buildtesters/buildtest-nersc which can be seen at https://software.nersc.gov/NERSC/buildtest-nersc/-/settings/repository